Stax Merchant Services Provider

 • NSF fee

 Be sure to vet the customer support offerings of a merchant services provider.
 Payment processing has several moving parts, and tech issues may arise.
+Technical issues can disrupt payment processing, transfer times, and fund availability, so having reliable support is crucial to minimize downtime and ensure business continuity.
 In these instances, you want a knowledgeable partner who has your back and can ensure that everything runs smoothly.

 When selecting a provider, look into their customer service capabilities.
 Is support available 24/7?
 What platforms or channels can you use to access the info you need?
 What are other merchants saying?